aryanroy666/Meridian-AI-Market-Research-Strategy-Engine/README.md

 <div align="center">

-**This repository represents the final, deployed state of the Meridian AI Market Research & Strategy Engine** — a working, end-to-end multi-agent research application spanning authentication, a seven-stage AI pipeline, full evidence traceability, and a polished consulting-styled UI.
+**This repository represents the final, deployed state of the Meridian AI Market Research & Strategy Engine**, a working, end-to-end multi-agent research application spanning authentication, a seven-stage AI pipeline, full evidence traceability, and a polished consulting-styled UI.

 <br/>